-2. Hazardous Materials Duty Pay
+4. Hazardous Materials Duty Assignment Pay

-Employees assigned to HazMat Duty by their department head or designee shall receive five percent (5%) of their base salary for the specific hours performing the HazMat Duty assignment.
+Employees assigned HazMat Duty by their department head or his or her designee shall receive five percent (5%) of their base salary for the specific hours performing the HazMat Duty assignment.

-The parties agree that to the extent permitted by law, Hazardous Materials Duty Assignment Pay is special compensation and shall be reported as such to

-CalPERS pursuant to Title 2, California Code of Regulations, Section 571(a)(4) Hazard Premium.
+The parties agree that to the extent permitted by law, Hazardous Materials Duty Assignment Pay is special compensation and shall be reported as such to CalPERS pursuant to Title 2 CCR, Section 571(a)(4) Hazard Premium.